 Now, more than ever, we urge you to ensure that whatever forms you are filing or have filed, be prepared with or, at the very least, reviewed by an immigration attorney.
 It is incumbent you protect yourself by filing any future visa applications with a reasonable standard of sufficient evidence the first time.
 At the end of the day, while this may cause more headaches, the last thing we want you to lose is time.

-If you would like to learn more about this policy or would like advice on a currently pending visa application, feel free to contact our office at 713-589-20185 or email us at [email protected] to set up a consultation.
+If you would like to learn more about this policy or would like advice on a currently pending visa application, feel free to contact our immigration law firm at 713-589-20185 or email us at [email protected] to set up a consultation.

 To learn more about asylum law and immigration law, contact our asylum lawyers and immigration lawyers today.